▼

 Georgetown360 |

 Timothy NewfieldTim Newfield is a historical epidemiologist and environmental historian.
 After defending his doctoral thesis in History and Classical Studies at McGill University in 2011, he held postdoctoral fellowships at the universities of Michigan (History), Stirling (Centre for Environment, Heritage and Policy) and Princeton (History & High Meadows Environmental Institute).
-He joined Georgetown as an Assistant Professor in History and Biology in Spring 2017.
+He joined Georgetown as an Assistant Professor in History and Biology in Spring 2017, and is now an Associate Professor.